 - Styling.
 The Vitara Brezza looks muscular and brawny, just like a compact SUV should.

 - No automatic variant.
-Both the TUV3OO and the EcoSport offer the convenience of an automatic transmission.
+Both the TUV3OO and the EcoSport offer the convenience of an automatic.

 - No petrol variant on offer.
 The EcoSport gets two petrol engines to choose from.